-The Lancair IV is a high performance, four-seat, amateur built aircraft, and it is normally powered by the Teledyne/Continental TSIO-550 or the IO-550.
+The Lancair Legacy is a high performance, two-seat, amateur built aircraft, and it is normally powered by the Teledyne/Continental IO-550N.
 The selected engine will drive either a two, three, or four blade constant speed propeller.
 Common propellers used on the airplane are the Hartzell HC-H3YF-1RF and the MTV-9.
 The aircraft features a composite airframe of predominately carbon fiber in an epoxy resin matrix.
-The wings have hydraulically actuated full slotted fowler flaps and mechanically actuated high aspect ratio ailerons.
+The wings have electrically actuated full slotted fowler flaps and mechanically actuated high aspect ratio ailerons.
 Speed brakes may be installed at approximately mid-span of the top of the wings.
 The elevator and rudder have centerline bearings.
-The elevator is push rod actuated; a stainless steel cable actuates the rudder.
+The elevator is push rod actuated; stainless steel cables actuate the rudder.
 The tricycle retractable landing gear is hydraulically actuated.
-The nose gear is a self centering free swiveling unit and has an oleo strut for dampening.
-The main gear struts are made of tubular steel.
+The nose gear is a self-centering free swiveling unit and all three gear legs utilize air/oleo struts.
 The main wheel brakes have their own independent system and are hydraulically actuated.